 Your partner is going to be more willing to answer and address all your issues if you practice mindful listening and a little bit of compassion.
 Once you lash out, your husband/wife will assume your unwillingness to listen and hide facts about their emotional infidelity from you.
 This will hinder the possibility of surviving through the emotional affair.

 3. Do not blame yourself

-There is no reason good enough to cheat on someone, be it physically or emotionally.
+The bottom line is there is no reason good enough to cheat on someone, be it physically or emotionally.
 You can certainly work on your weak aspects in a marriage, but do not indulge in the blame game.
 Don’t let your partner get away with emotional cheating by declaring you as the reason for it and don’t blame yourself for your partner’s wrong actions.

 Blaming yourself only gives your spouse an upper hand in getting away with their wrongdoings.
 You are at no fault here.
 Your partner’s infidelity is their responsibility.
 Realizing this is a very important step in dealing with their emotional affair.

 Related Reading: Watch out for these 10 signs of cheaters guilt

 4. Talk to a therapist

 Instead, seek the help of a therapist instead of obsessing over the situation and its outcomes.
 Should you need it, Bonobology’s panel of experienced counselors are here to help you.
 Talking to one will resolve all your doubts and give you the right direction while you’re grappling with too many emotions like fear, guilt, doubt, anger, etc., all at once.
 A therapist with expertise in marital infidelity can assist you to get through the troublesome stage faster.